The unhurried life brings

 ONLY civilised, slightly decadent people know the art of loafing – the joy of idleness, of doing nothing in an unhurried, elegant manner.
 On the other hand, modern folks feel guilty when they are not constantly being occupied with activity, any activity.

-Our age is one of crises, and men's souls are continually tensed and thrilled by the call to duty, to go global, to outsource, to keep up with technological progress, to update their Facebook, to smash down the old brick-and-mortar world and build the new digital world.
+Our age is one of continual crises, and our spirits are continually tensed by the call to duty, to go global, to outsource, to keep up with technological progress, to update our Facebook account, to smash down the brick-and-mortar world and build the new digital world.

-Let me raise another voice – the call to leisure and sheer idleness.
+Let me raise another voice – the call to leisure, idleness and letting things be.

 There is no justification, really, why we must lead busy, anxious lives.
-We need to re-learn the art of leisurely living, the art of being deliberately left behind in the rat race.
+We need to re-learn the practice of leisurely living, of being deliberately left behind in the rat race.
 The words of a whisky advertisement encourage us to drop everything and have a slow drink: Even if you win the rat race, you are still a rat, it warns.

-Consider George W., who as president of the richest nation in the world, continually makes morally urging speeches to get people to work hard, fight terrorism and stop abusing naked Iraqi prisoners.
+Consider George W., who as president of the richest nation in the world, continually makes morally-pressing speeches to get people to defend democracy, fight terrorism and stop abusing naked Iraqi prisoners.
 After each speech, he would promptly go back to his Texan ranch and laze there until the next speech-making session or until the next hurricane hits New Orleans.

-So, we should do what he does, not what he says.
+So, we do what he does, not what he says.

 The unhurried life brings its own rewards.
 It brings back time – time to stand and wonder, time to listen, time to think, time to savour the moments.

-With the exception of the laidback fellows in Oregon, so I was told by a friend living in Portland, few there are who know how to husband their strength and renew it.
+With the exception of the laidback folks of Oregon state (surrounded by beautiful mountains, rivers and forests), so I was told by a friend living in Portland, few there are who know how to husband their strength and renew it.
 Poor creatures that we are, scurrying in our little self-important errands and ant-like busy-ness, a dreary routine of hurry, hurry, hurry...

 The past is memory, the future an unborn thought.
 Only the present is real, only the present counts.
-This eternal NOW is vibrant, joyful, alive.
-It is all that matters; be mindful of it, grasp it, close your eyes and inhale its sweetness before it vanishes like the sea foam.
+This eternal now is vibrant, joyful, alive.
+It is all that matters; be present in it, be mindful of it.
+Close your eyes and inhale its sweetness before it vanishes like the sea foam.

 What can we do to re-capture and re-live life?
 DO NOTHING.
 Occupy yourself with things that do not matter, things that accomplish nothing.
-And when death comes as an end, only the nothing that we have immersed ourselves, matters.
+And when death comes as an end, only the nothing that we have immersed ourselves, awaits us.

 As the rain eases, there comes the drip, dripping, drip from the roof, like the nagging of a mother-in-law, reminding one of life's futility.